infoamit/online-quiz/README.md

 Then Activate virtual environment using `source ~/envOne/bin/activate`

-Then install dependenies using this cmd `pip install -r requirements.txt`
+Then install dependenies using this cmd `pip install django and pip install django-model-utils`

 Then run cmd `python manage.py migrate`